K3 surfaces and cubic fourfolds with Abelian motive: Introduction

 with complex parameters $a_i, b_i, c_i $ and $i=0,\cdots,5$.
 See Sect. \ref{sezquad} for details.

-\begin{thm} Let $S$ be any K3 surface in $\mathcal{F}$, let $Q_1,Q_2$ and $Q_3$ be the three quadrics in $\P^5$ cutting out $S$, and let $X$ be a smooth cubic fourfold.
-If the equation of $X$ can be written as
+\begin{thm*}(=Theorem \ref{3quadrics}) Let $S$ be a general smooth K3 surface in $\mathcal{F}$ and let $Q_1,Q_2$ and $Q_3$ be the three quadrics in $\P^5$ cutting out $S$.
+Let $\mathcal{Q}'\to \P^2$ be the quadric surface fibration obtained as hyperbolic reduction of the quadric fourfold fibration $\mathcal{Q}\to \P^2$ defined by the quadrics $Q_i$.
+Then the Chow motive $h(\mathcal{Q}')$ is finite dimensional and contains the transcendental motive $t(S)(1)$. \end{thm*}

-where the $L_i$ are three independent linear forms, then the Chow motive $h(X)$ is finite dimensional and of Abelian type. \end{thm}
+Hyperbolic reduction is a classical way to obtain a quadric fibration of relative dimension $n-2$, starting from a quadric fibration of relative dimension $n$ with a section.
+See Sect. \ref{sect 6} for more details.
+We observe moreover that the finite dimensionality of the Chow motive of $\mathcal{Q}'$ in relation with the transcendental motive of the K3 surface $S$ is a situation similar to that of other Fano fourfolds, starting from cubic fourfolds \cite{BP20}.

-The cubics from the second family are singular, and rational.
+The fourfolds from the second family are singular cubics, hence rational.
 For any cubic $X$ of this family, there exists in fact a birational map $\psi_X:\P^4 \dashrightarrow X$ given by the full linear system of cubics through one 15-nodal, sextic K3 surface in $\P^4$ (see Sect. \ref{famnodal}).
 Let us denote by $\mathcal{G}$ the family of these sextic surfaces; it is not hard to see that it is 4-dimensional.
 The motive of a desingularization of such a surface has been recently proven to be finite dimensional and of Abelian type \cite{ILP}.
 This, combined with some not difficult birational transformations, allows us to show that the motive of the corresponding cubic fourfold is Schur-finite inside Voevodsky's triangulated category of motives $\mathbf{DM_Q}(\C)$.